nmaketh/wast-management_app/waste-management/README.md

 - **Dashboard:** View your complaint history and schedule pickups.
 - **Admin Panel:** If you have admin privileges, access the admin panel to manage user complaints.

-## Incomplete Features

-We acknowledge that this project is not fully complete and may require additional development.
-We welcome contributions and help from the open-source community to enhance and complete the following features:

-- Admin panel
-- Area information page
-- Waste collection schedule
-- Notification center for complaints
-  **open to new ideas to implement**

-## Contributing

-If you would like to contribute to the project by implementing or completing any of the listed features, please follow the steps below:

-1. Fork the repository.
-2. Create a new branch for your feature or fix: `git checkout -b feature-name`
-3. Implement the changes and commit them: `git commit -m "Implemented feature-name"`
-4. Push to your forked repository: `git push origin feature-name`
-5. Create a pull request from your forked repository to the main project repository.

 ## Technologies Used